 Excavation and trenches must always be done carefully.
 OSHA requires the estimated location of utility installations (like underground sewer, fuel, electric, and gas lines) shall be determined prior to opening an excavation, and that the exact location must be found as the work approaches.
 Many companies start digging and then try to figure out the location as they go.

 With a free, no-obligation legal consultation, we can help you determine what you can do about your case.
-Call (215) 866-2424 today to speak with our construction accident lawyers in Pennsylvania.
+Call (215) 866-2424 today to speak with our trial lawyers.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.